top of page

 Mutual respect for and tolerance of those with different faiths and beliefs and for those without faith

 British Values are at the heart of curriculum delivery, and are a feature of our school aims to promote the whole child.
-They are prominently displayed and weekly assemblies reflect their importance to each and every member of the school, pupils understand how these fundamentally link to the school's own values.
-Our work, through all areas of the curriculum, held to develop pupils' awareness of local, national and global understanding of how important British Values are.
-This level of understanding and through our Curriculum model and rationale, has had a profound effect on the children at Anston Hillcrest Primary as it has prompted a whole school awareness of people's lives across the globe, from different backgrounds, faiths, and cultures.
+They are prominently displayed and weekly assemblies reflect their importance to each and every member of the school, children understand how these fundamentally link to our school's own values.
+Our work, through all areas of the curriculum, help to develop children's awareness of local, national and global understanding of how important British Values are.
+This level of understanding and through our curriculum model and rationale, has had a profound effect on the children at Anston Hillcrest Primary as it has prompted a whole school awareness of people's lives across the globe, from different backgrounds, faiths, and cultures.

-Examples of how these values are modeled and delivered by the school include:
+Further examples of how these values are modelled and delivered by the school include:

 PSHE/RSE programme